MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/dynamic-keywords.md

 # Windows Firewall dynamic keywords

+> [!IMPORTANT]
+>This article describes features or settings that are in preview.
+The content is subject to change and may have dependencies on other features or services in preview.

 Windows Firewall includes a functionality called *dynamic keywords*, which simplifies the configuration and management of Windows Firewall.

-With dynamic keywords, you can define a set of IP address ranges, fully qualified domain names (FQDNs), and autoresolution options, to which one or more Firewall rules can refer.
+With dynamic keywords, you can define a set of IP address ranges, fully qualified domain names (FQDNs), and **autoresolution** options, to which one or more Firewall rules can refer.

 ## Configure dynamic keywords